alexey-anufriev/spring-autoconfiguration-demo/README.md

 ### Actual Result

-All the beans are created.
+None of the beans created.

 ## Reproducing Steps